CynaCons/stm32_BluTechDevice/README.md

 # In your stm32fxxx_it.c :

-Write the uart IRQHandle for your peripherals
+Write the IRQHandler for your peripherals.
+Don't do custom stuff here, just call the HAL Handlers !

         void USART6_IRQHandler(void){
             HAL_UART_IRQHandler(&huart6);